Calendar Days in a Pile

 Fortunately, most states offer the option of a delayed filing, whereby business owners either complete a field on their business registration form or add a provision to request an effective date in the future.

-A delayed filing, however, provides control over when a corporation or LLC goes into effect.
+A delayed filing, however, provides control over when a Corporation or LLC goes into effect.
 In states that allow delayed effective dates, business owners can set the date they want their company officially recognized as an entity.

-Choosing an effective date of January 1 makes things nice and clean.
+Choosing an effective date of January 1st makes things nice and clean.
 However, entrepreneurs may select a different date if they wish.
 Either way, they can get all the paperwork done ahead of time and focus on other aspects of launching their businesses.

 Advantages of filing paperwork filing formation documents with a delayed effective date of incorporation: